Scale-free unique continuation estimates and Logvinenko-Sereda Theorems on the torus: Proof of Theorem

 \section{Proof of Theorem \ref{thm:1}}

 The strategy of the proof consists of two parts.
 First one splits $\TT_L^d$ into unit cubes.
-This is necessary since the diameter of $\TT_L^d$ depends on $L$ while the one of the unit cube is simply $\sqrt{d}$, enabling an application of Lemma \ref{lemma:2} \emph{without} $L$-scaling.
+(Here and in the following unit cubes will always mean \emph{unit $d$-dimensional cubes}.)
+This is necessary since the diameter of $\TT_L^d$ depends on $L$ while the one of the unit cube is simply $\sqrt{d}$, enabling an application of Theorem \ref{lemma:2} \emph{without} $L$-scaling.
 Furthermore, the Lebesgue measure on the unit cube is normalized, which allows the use of a probabilistic trick.
-In fact, the idea used several times is that an estimate on the average of a function $ \rho\geq 0$ implies a point-wise estimate, on a set which is not too small with respect to the induced measure with density $\rho$.
+In fact, the idea used several times is that an estimate on the integral over the unit cube, i.\,e.~the average, of a function $ \rho\geq 0$ implies a point-wise estimate for the function values, on a set which is not too small with respect to the induced measure with density $\rho$.
+We have encountered a variant of this idea in Lemma \ref{lemma:level-set-argument}.

-In the second part one identifies a sufficiently rich class of cubes, such that on each one of them it is possible to estimate the maximum of $|f|$.
+In the second part one identifies a sufficiently rich class of cubes, such that on each one of them it is possible to estimate the maximum of $\vert f \vert$.

 We assume that $J$ is centred at $\lambda=(\lambda_1,\ldots,\lambda_d)$, i.e.